zilishen/documentation/content/includes/nginx-plus/usage-tracking/agentless-reporting.md

 It is highly recommended to secure and authorize NGINX Plus instance with NGINX Instance Manager by using client certificates unique to each endpoint.

-1. Obtain a certificate, a key, and a CA certificate on both the NGINX Management Suite and NGINX Plus instance.
+1. Obtain a certificate, a key, and a CA certificate on both the NGINX Instance Manager and NGINX Plus instance.
 See the [Secure Traffic with Certificates]({{< relref "/nim/system-configuration/secure-traffic.md" >}}) for instructions on how to generate keys.

 2. In the configuration file of NGINX Plus instance, on the `main` level, add the [`mgmt`](https://nginx.org/en/docs/ngx_mgmt_module.html#mgmt) block: